 Sometimes it is necessary to call expert evidence in order to prove a claim or disprove another party's claim.
-Generally speaking, expert evidence is opinion evidence, i.e. the expert expresses an opinion based on certain assumed facts.
-Where the facts are in dispute the expert may be asked to give alternative opinions based on difference sets of hypothetical facts.
+Generally speaking, expert evidence is opinion evidence, i.e., the expert expresses an opinion based on certain assumed facts.
+Where the facts are in dispute the expert may be asked to give alternative opinions based on different sets of hypothetical facts.

-It is the overriding duty of an expert to help the court on the matters within his expertise, rather than to act as an advocate for the party who instructs them.
-Accordingly, the court rules specifically provide that this duty overrides any obligation to the party instructing the expert or paying the expert.
+It is the overriding duty of an expert to help the court on the matters, within their expertise, rather than to act as an advocate for the party who instructs them.
+Accordingly, the court rules specifically provide that this duty overrides any obligation to the party instructing or paying the expert.
 Expert evidence presented to the court should be, and should be seen to be, an independent product.

 No party may call an expert without the court's permission.
 At the case management conference or in response to an application to the court by a party the court will decide whether or not an expert is appropriate.
 The court will restrict expert evidence and will only allow expert evidence that is reasonably required to resolve the proceedings.
 The substance of the expert's evidence will be given to the other side well before trial.
-This ensures that by the time of the trial each party is fully aware of the nature and extent of the expert evidence to be given by the other side.
+This ensures that at the time of the trial each party is fully aware of the nature and extent of the expert evidence to be given by the other side.

-In certain circumstances the court may not allow the parties to call their own experts and will instead appoint a single expert as the court expert paid for jointly by the parties.
-Where the parties cannot agree who should be the court's expert, the court may select one.
+In certain circumstances the court may not allow the parties to call their own experts and will instead direct the appointment of a single joint expert, paid for jointly by the parties.
+Where the parties cannot agree the identity of the single joint expert, they can seek further direction from the court.

-At the end of the expert's report there must be a statement by the expert, confirming that he understands the extent and nature of his duty to the court and that he has complied with that duty.
+At the end of the expert's report there must be a statement by the expert, confirming that they understand the extent and nature of their duty to the court and that they have complied with that duty.
 The expert's report must also disclose the substance of all instructions, both written and oral, on the basis of which the report was written.

-The court may go further and order that the instructions themselves should be disclosed, but only if there are reasonable grounds to consider that the statement given in the expert's reports concerning the substance of his instructions are inaccurate or incomplete.
+The court may go further and order that the instructions themselves should be disclosed, but only if there are reasonable grounds to consider that the statement given in the expert's reports concerning the substance of their instructions are inaccurate or incomplete.

-The court will also encourage, by order if necessary, without prejudice discussions between experts with a view to promoting an agreement and narrowing of the issues for trial.
+The court will also encourage, by order, if necessary, without prejudice discussions another party; or between experts with a view to promoting an agreement and narrowing of the issues for trial.